Necco logo

 How foster care works

 Yes!
-During the process of becoming a foster parent, we work with every family to identify the types of children who are most well suited for your home.
-We also keep the placement process as transparent as possible, sharing all referral information freely so that you can make an informed decision on fostering a particular child.
+During the application process, we work with families using a Child Inventory Checklist to identify the types of children who are best suited for your home.
+We also keep the placement process as transparent as possible, sharing all referral information freely so you can make an informed decision on fostering a particular child.

-Yes, foster parents are reimbursed for every day a foster child is in their care.
-This can be referred to as a Foster "per diem."
+Yes, foster parents are reimbursed twice a month based on the daily “per diem” rate for children in their care.
+Each child’s per diem looks different based on their needs and their county.
 Money received by foster parents is not subject to taxes or considered income, though it is best to check with a tax advisor for your specific circumstances.

-There are roughly 500,000 children living in the foster care system at any given time, but there are not enough foster parents to create a loving home for each of them.
-Research has shown that foster parents who provide stability, security and a good relationship can help young people to develop and mature emotionally.
+Roughly 500,000 children are living in the foster care system at any given time, but there are not enough foster parents to create a loving home for each of them.
+Research has shown that foster parents who provide stability, security, and a good relationship can help young people develop and mature emotionally.
 (Social Care Institute for Excellence).

-There isn’t really a “typical” time frame because children are placed in foster care for so many different reasons.
-Some need temporary placement until a relative can be located.
+Children are placed into care for many reasons, and every child’s situation is different, so there is no “typical” time frame for placements.
+Some need a temporary placement until a relative can be located.
 Others need a stable environment in which to finish school or until their parents can meet their treatment goals.
-Lastly, some children may need long-term to permanent care (adoption).
+Lastly, some children may need long-term or permanent care (adoption).

 Regulations and requirements for foster parenting differ from state to state.
-That makes it difficult to provide an accurate timeframe on the approval process.
-However, most of our parents complete all the steps in 3 to 6 months.
+That makes it difficult to provide an accurate timeframe for the approval process.
+However, most parents complete all the steps in 3 to 6 months.

 For some foster children, the goal is to reunify the child with his/her family.
 The reunification plan may involve scheduled visits with the child’s family or family therapy sessions.
-Other situations just require the foster parent to provide information regarding the child’s progress.
-In either instance, the case manager will explain the level of family contact that your foster child needs before placement.
+Other situations require the foster parent to provide information regarding the child’s progress.
+In either instance, the case manager will explain the level of family contact that is included in the referral before placement.
+The child’s state worker will provide ongoing updates regarding visitation and contact.

 The full list of requirements depends on the specific state you live in, but some criteria are universal.
 For instance, you must pass a background check, a health screening, a home study, and you must attend preparatory training classes.
 To ensure you meet all criteria for your state, contact your local Necco office.

-During your home study, you will be interviewed on the children that you feel you could best foster.
+Yes.
+During your home study, you will be asked about the children that you feel you would be able to provide the best care for.
 We will ask you placement questions such as age range, gender, and sibling groups.
 The placement team will use this information to match foster children with foster homes.

-First of all, we encourage applicants to have discussions with the entire family about the decision to foster.
-The next step is to contact your local office and speak with an Initial Licensing Specialist.
+If you still have questions and are seeking more information before starting the process, contact your local office and ask to speak with an Initial Licensing Specialist.
 Although the approval process can vary from state to state, generally, you can expect: Weekly training sessions, a home study, background checks, and a health screening.

 Adoption at Necco

 All adoptive children have goals and plans determined by a team of individuals handling the case.
-To find out if you are able to adopt a specific child, reach out to your Necco Case Manager and Home Resource Coordinator.
+To find out if you can adopt a specific child, reach out to your Necco Case Manager and Home Resource Coordinator.

 Every adoption process and situation is different.
-In most cases, your family will be required to complete a Home Study.
+In most cases, the goal is for a child to be reunified with their bio family, but if that is not possible, then foster-to-adopt becomes an option.
+Your family will be required to complete a Home Study.
 The home study helps to tell the story of your own family and why your family can meet the needs of this child.

 Can you be a foster parent?

-You can!
+Absolutely!
 There is no marital status requirement to become a foster parent in Ohio, Kentucky, West Virginia, or Georgia.
+Single and unmarried couples can foster.
+Ohio requires proof of divorce or legal separation.

 The short answer is yes.
-If you live in Ohio, Kentucky, or West Virginia then both individuals will be approved as foster parents.
-If you reside In Georgia, only one individual can be approved as a foster parent.
+If you live in Ohio, Kentucky, or West Virginia, then both individuals will be approved as foster parents.
+If you reside in Georgia, only one individual can be approved as a foster parent.
+In Ohio, if you are a foster-to-adopt home, only one foster parent can be on the adoption home study.

 Necco prides itself on working around our families’ schedules.
 We understand that you have a life and are thrilled that you are willing to welcome a foster child into it.
 Trust that we will happily arrange a training schedule that works for you.